anandsathesh/digit_prediction/README.md

 📸 Demo

-> Include a GIF or image showing you drawing the digit and the Pi lighting up the LED.
+> Output images are in the op file